box/box-content-preview/README.md

   4. Save.

 7. ###### Run the small barebone express server `node server.js`
-  * This will use your certs and serve the demo
+  * This will use your certs from step 1 and serve the demo.

 8. ###### Go to `https://preview.com` or whatever domain you chose in step 4.